vijay-infosec/CyberSec-Projects-/phishing-email-detection-ML/README.md

 Accuracy: 99.48%

-Very strong precision and recall for both classes
+High precision and recall across both classes

 Random Forest

 Accuracy: 95.88%

-Good overall performance with slightly lower recall on phishing samples
+Slightly lower recall on phishing samples

-These results are consistent with the analysis presented in the project report.

 Notebook Preview

-The notebook in this repository includes all outputs, so it can be viewed directly on GitHub without running the code.
-It displays the confusion matrices, performance metrics, and intermediate steps of the workflow.
+GitHub renders the notebook outputs automatically.
+The .ipynb file includes:

+Confusion matrices

+Classification reports

+Evaluation metrics

+TF-IDF processing steps

+No execution is required to view results.

-Running the Notebook in Google Colab
+Run the Notebook in Google Colab

-After uploading the repository, replace the link below with your actual GitHub path if you'd like the notebook to run in Google Colab:
+Replace USERNAME and REPO with your GitHub details if you want to offer a runnable version:

 https://colab.research.google.com/github/USERNAME/REPO/blob/main/notebook/Project_619_2.ipynb

 Reports

-The full explanation of the project, including background, methods, and discussion of results, is included in:
+The full writeup is available in:

 Final_Project_Report_Team08.docx